 A tour of the Farm and Gardens

 After lunch, we got to tour the farm and were told their working day begins at four am in the bakery when Jose arrives to fire the wood oven.
 The menu changes with the seasons.
 I love it when restaurants prepare food this way… working hand in hand with nature and the seasons’ bounty.
 Flora’s Field Kitchen strives to provide you with only what we grow and raise, the staff at Flora Farm told us.
-All of their meat like pork and chicken is free range, hormone and antibiotic free.
+All of their meat like pork and chicken is free-range, hormone and antibiotic-free.

-The farmers switch out the placement of the crops so that bugs don’t come back, apparently they have memory of where the vegetable plants are and come back every year to find and eat the produce.
+The farmers switch out the placement of the crops so that bugs don’t come back, apparently, they have the memory of where the vegetable plants are and come back every year to find and eat the produce.
 After buying the land in 1996, owners Gloria and Patrick Greene, of Northern California, spent 10 years enriching the sandy soil with compost and cover crops.

 Flora Farm is also available for private gatherings to celebrate milestones and other special occasions.
 The farm and gardens provide numerous private outdoor areas for events.
 There is an herb garden amphitheater, lakeside lawn, hilltop altar and more.
-Adam Levine, the singer, song writer and one of the sexiest men around ( from pop rock bank Maroon 5) got married to his sweet heart Behati Prinsloo in a super secret ceremony at the hilltop chapel here at Flora Farms.
+Adam Levine, the singer, songwriter and one of the sexiest men around ( from pop-rock bank Maroon 5) got married to his sweetheart Behati Prinsloo in a super-secret ceremony at the hilltop chapel here at Flora Farms.
 It is closed to the public, but we were able to get a little tour .. perks of being a Blogger 😉

 Cottage living in the Farm at Culinary Cottages

-On the culinary front there are harvesting privileges in the farm fields, private community dining as well as in cottage dining.
+On the culinary front, there are harvesting privileges in the farm fields, private community dining as well as in cottage dining.
 Owners arrive through a private entry; enjoy parking for two cars at each Cottage and 24-hour security.
 Flora Farms will also operate a future Beach Club for Culinary Cottage Owners, starting in 2018.
 Some of the cottages can be rented but make sure to book them early.

 Get some goodies to go

-Flora Farm has a small but colorful Grocery stocked with their produce, meats, eggs, breads, sweets, sauces, dressings and preserves.
-The vegetables, herbs, flowers and fruit are all picked fresh daily and bread is baked each morning in the wood-burning oven.
-The spa also had some homemade soap, candles and potions that smelt heavenly.
+Flora Farm has a small but colorful Grocery stocked with their produce, meats, eggs, breads, sweets, sauces, dressings, and preserves.
+The vegetables, herbs, flowers, and fruit are all picked fresh daily and bread is baked each morning in the wood-burning oven.
+The spa also had some homemade soap, candles, and potions that smelt heavenly.

-A Few more Photos from Flora Farms, Los Cabos, Mexico
+Photos from Flora Farms, Los Cabos, Mexico

-Flora Farms Address
+Flora Farms Los Cabos Address